yvki/datawarehouse/README.md

 1. Download the zipped files.

 2. Click on **Clusters > Create New Cluster**.
 Give it a meaningful name and **select the default choice as the Databricks Runtime Version**.
-Wait for abotut 3 minutes for the cluster to connect with the server.
+Wait for about 3 minutes for the cluster to connect with the server.

 3. Click on **Workspace and right click again to create a new folder**.
 Attach the folder to the previously created cluster.